Seville Day Trips – 10 Great Cities Near Seville

 While Faro isn’t a typical sightseeing city, you can get to experience Portuguese culture for a day.
 Visit some of the churches, go to the beach area, shop for some Portuguese goods in a market like Pingo Doce or Continente, or perhaps find a nice restaurant to eat bacalhau.

 Overall, Faro makes for a very interesting visit.
-If you have a lot of time available, you can also visit the smaller Portuguese town of Tavira, located a bit closer to the Spanish border.
+If you have a lot of time available, you can also visit the smaller Portuguese town of Tavira, located a bit closer to the Spanish border – or one of the many resorts on the Algarve, but those require more time than a single day since they are basically meant for either relaxing or partying.

 Read our full travel guide to the Portuguese Algarve region here!